braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/use_cases.md

 # Shopify use cases

-{:.subintro}
-Interested in seeing how you can leverage your Shopify integration to create timely and effective messaging for your users?
+> Interested in seeing how you can leverage your Shopify integration to create timely and effective messaging for your users?
 Refer to the following sections on common [beginner](#beginner) and [advanced](#advanced) use cases to learn more!

 ## Beginner